pmndrs/xr/docs/getting-started/faq.md

 ## XRSpace

 If you are placing `<XRSpace>` components outside of the `<XROrigin>` while changing the transformation of the `<XROrigin>` (e.g. by setting `<XROrigin position={[0,1,0]} />`), the elements rendered inside of the `<XRSpace>` will not be transformed with the origin.
 If the transformations of the origin should be applied to the `<XRSpace>`, make sure to place those components inside the `<XROrigin>`.
 Not placing `<XRSpace>` components into the `<XROrigin>` can be useful in scenarios where you want to move the `<XROrigin>` independently from the `<XRSpace>`.
 For instance, building a virtual elevator where your actual room is duplicated into the x-axis so that you can use the elevator to travel between multiple instances of your room.

+## `onClick` does not play video or allow file uploading (in certain browsers)

+As a performance optimization the react-three/xr event system batches html user events per frame.
+This only applies if you are using `PointerEvents`, `forwardHtmlEvents`, or `forwardObjectEvents`.
+This can cause issue when executing functions that require a user action.
+For instance, uploading a file through a input element in a safari can only be triggered manually when immediately caused by a user input.
+For these use cases, please disable the event batching performance optimization through the options by setting `batchEvents` to `false`.